jtlovell/lostInTranslation/README.md

 Repository for scripts and URLs associated with 'Lost in translation: extending orthologs from model systems'

 Contents:

-urls.txt: list of paths to the raw data used in this analysis runGenespace.R: script to run GENESPACE v.1.3.1 analysis.R: script to parse GENESPACE output into figures and statistics
+- **urls.txt**: list of paths to the raw data used in this analysis
+- **runGenespace.R**: script to run GENESPACE v.1.3.1
+- **analysis.R**: script to parse GENESPACE output into figures and statistics